 No one wants to think about their preferences for end-of-life care.
 However, it’s important to outline how you want your finances and medical care handled in the event you are unable to advocate for yourself.
-An estate plan not only outlines end-of-life care, but can also list estate planning can give you peace of mind during your autumn years.
-For more information, schedule your free consultation with one of our estate planning attorneys.who can look out for your medical and financial well-being if you are incapacitated.
-Keep reading to learn how
+An estate plan not only outlines end-of-life care, but can also list power of attorneys who can look out for your medical and financial well-being if you are incapacitated.
+Keep reading to learn how estate planning can give you peace of mind during your autumn years.
+For more information, schedule your free consultation with one of our grand rapids estate planning attorney..

 Sit down with your family to discuss your final wishes.
 While your estate plan will contain an advance directive and other legal documents, it’s important for family members to hear your final wishes directly from you.
 If your mental or physical health deteriorates, your family will then be able to make decisions on your behalf that reflect your final wishes and estate plan.

 We’re not saying this conversation won’t be difficult, but it will also give you a chance to explain the reasoning behind your choices.
 If you have this conversation before illness or injury, your loved ones will have more time to come to terms with your final wishes.
 Letting your family know what you want in person and in writing will also help prevent misunderstandings.

 Whoever you name as your power of attorney will handle your financial affairs in the event you are physically or mentally incapacitated.
 Choose your advocate wisely.
 The person you choose should be trustworthy and knowledgeable enough to pay bills, handle lawsuits, and manage assets in general.

 The person you choose for financial power of attorney should also be strong enough to respect your final wishes, even if other family members disagree.
 An estate attorney can help you determine the best candidates for the job.